emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. You can add your own subtitles, search for subtitles, and adjust them. ✔️
 1. It has movies, shows and anime. ✔️
 1. The site has watchlists + history. ✔️
-1. Has decent sorting options, but content discovery tools or collections could be added. ⚠️
+1. Has sorting options + recommendations based on logged in user history. ✔️
 1. Site does have 4K content. ✔️

 ***